ALL SAINTS' CHURCH HESSLE

 Central space with high altar replacing mobile altar 2010.

-1892, when the former ring of six was cast and installed by John Taylor
+took place in 1892, when the former ring of six was cast and installed by

-& Co. of Loughborough.
-The bells were installed in a massive frame,
+John Taylor & Co. of Loughborough.
+The bells were installed in a

-which used most of the space available in the tower and gave a large,
+massive frame, which used most of the space available in the tower and

-uneven circle of ropes.
-The original plain bearings were replaced with
+gave a large, uneven circle of ropes.
+The original plain bearings were

-roller bearings about 50 years ago, but remained quite difficult to ring.
+replaced with roller bearings about 50 years ago, but remained quite

-No major maintenance was done on the bells after the bearings were
+difficult to ring.
+No major maintenance was done on the bells after the

-replaced and there were increasing signs of wear to both bells and
+bearings were replaced and there were increasing signs of wear to both

 The bellringers’ efforts to raise funds for work on the bells were